London terror attacks: What we know and don't know

 What we know

-- At 10:08 p.m.
-Saturday night, London Metropolitan officers responded to reports of a vehicle colliding with pedestrians on London Bridge.
+- At 10.08 p.m.
+BST Saturday night (5.08 p.m.
+ET), London Metropolitan officers responded to reports of a vehicle colliding with pedestrians on London Bridge.

-- Witness Mark Roberts said he said saw a van speeding across London Bridge towards London Bridge underground station, which suddenly swerved, bounced off the pavement and hit several pedestrians.
+- Witness Mark Roberts said he said saw a van speeding across London Bridge toward London Bridge underground station, which suddenly swerved, bounced off the pavement and hit several pedestrians.
 He said he heard what sounded like gunfire about five to 10 minutes later.

 - Another witness, Brad Myers, had just left London Bridge when he heard a "boom" behind him, which he thinks was the sound of a car hitting the guardrails or other vehicles.
 He said he saw someone jump into the water to avoid being hit.